Network Attached Storage - build a low cost one

 How to make the Network Attached Storage:

 Install your RAID Array controller and you hard drives.
 Some PC RAID Array cards need to be setup when you first start your computer.
 Such as with the HighPoint controller, you pick the drives you want for your array and the type of array.
-I suggest if you can afford it you use a RAID 5 Array for you drives (see this page for an explanation of RAID Types) because if one fails you will be able to recover your data with a replacement drive.
+I suggest if you can afford it you use a RAID 5 Array for you drives (see the page for an explanation of RAID Types) because if one fails you will be able to recover your data with a replacement drive.

 Your Operating System can be Linux, Windows, or if you have the experience DOS.
 I suggest that you use Windows XP.
 Why?
 Because most people are familiar with XP, it is stable, and MS will be supporting it until 2014.